 Kevin: Well to be fair, Bill Duke would have been there, but as he explained to Jackson it was his wife’s “Parcheesi” night.
 Don’t know what “Parcheesi” is?
 Neither did I for the first 56 times I watched this movie.
 Apparently “Parcheesi” is typically “played with two dice, four pieces per player and a board with a track around the outside, four corner spaces, and four home paths leading to a central end space.”

 Yeah I still have no idea what that means, it all just sounds like a perverted key party to me.
 Either way, Bill Duke could have avoided a lot of bloodshed if he just told his wife to reschedule her stupid ‘80s fad bullshit for the next night so they could attend Dellaplane’s “Man of the Year” ceremony for literally less than an hour.

 Anthony: Guys, Bill Duke’s character is named Earl Armbruster.
 There’s a name that just rolls off the tongue.

-Kevin: Speaking of his law background, I’ll note that during the ceremony we briefly catch Jackson debating an old white guy about CAULFIELD vs. NORTH CAROLINA, about which Jackson says, “Liability applies only if the individual is acting on his own accord and not as a representative of the governing body.”
+Kevin: Going back to Jackson’s law background, I’ll note that during the ceremony we briefly catch Jackson debating an old white guy about CAULFIELD vs. NORTH CAROLINA, about which Jackson says, “Liability applies only if the individual is acting on his own accord and not as a representative of the governing body.”
 Sounds good to me, although I’ve done my research and I can’t find any evidence that this case ever existed.

 Later after his visit with his paranoid coke-addled friend, we also find out that Carl Weathers and Robert Davi were on the same high school track team back in the day.
 This is like finding out that Steven Seagal and Gary Busey in “Under Siege” were on the same college debate team: it just doesn’t compute.